As Iowa confirms 5 more cases of new virus, Dubuque-area leaders discuss preparations, potential impacts

 Four of the new cases confirmed Monday were Johnson County residents ages 61 to 80 who also were on that cruise.

-The fifth new case was in Pottawatomie County, which is on the state’s western edge and is home to Council Bluffs.
+The fifth new case was in Pottawatamie County, which is on the state’s western edge and is home to Council Bluffs.

 The woman who tested positive worked at a Panera Bread in Council Bluffs.
 The business closed over the weekend to undergo a deep cleaning and hadn’t reopened as of Monday.
 The woman, who is between the ages of 41 and 60, recently had traveled to California.